 In 1992, Michael Oh, a freshman at MIT, started Tech Superpowers (TSP) in a dorm room.
 His aim was simple: help companies in the Boston area solve technology problems.
-In the 25+ years since, Michael and TSP have delivered IT services and projects for hundreds of area organizations, including some of the biggest companies in the city, like Novartis, Bose, John Hancock, and the Boston Celtics.
+In the 25+ years since, Michael and TSP have delivered IT consulting in Boston for hundreds of area organizations, including some of the biggest companies in the city, like Novartis, Bose, John Hancock, and the Boston Celtics.

 Along the way, TSP has learned a thing or two about how companies use outsourced IT support to create business success.
 If you are a Boston-area company with 200 or fewer employees, here are four key lessons from our decades of experience can help you make better decisions about technology for your business.